psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 The Black Lady beat her, and asked her again.

-' I saw nothing.
+'I saw nothing.
 I will say nothing.
 I am tired of my life.'

 The Black Lady went away, and the young woman went out, and with nothing on her head wandered through the trees.
 She was weary.
 She sat down.
 Presently there came a man riding upon horseback, he was a keeper.
 He asked her where she was going.
 She told him all the Black Lady had done to her.

 'Get up,' said the man.
-'Come hehind me upon the horse's back!'
+'Come behind me upon the horse's back!'

 The young woman did so, and they went to his mother's house.
 The man told his mother that ho had found the young woman sitting down.
 The old woman led her into the house.
 She made her the servant.
 She was a handsome young woman.